In this post you’ll learn how to make easy, edible Christmas trees, guaranteed to wow your party guests!

 I was asked to host a table at our church’s annual Christmas dinner, a women’s ministry event.
 I’m not much of a decorator, but I am known for one thing.
 Well, two, if you count my books.
 Mostly, though, the church ladies would say, “Oh, Janice Thompson?
 She’s the baker, right?”
 Hint: I’m known for my sweets!

 I’m the one who shows up at every event with painted cookies or overly-decorated cupcakes.
 Or even a tiered cake, on occasion.

 Feeling the heat, I tried to think of a centerpiece for my table that would be creative and fun, but not in the usual way.
 For sure, I didn’t want to purchase any special décor or drag things from home.
 Instead, I finally settled on a unique plan.
 My table would be called. . .

 “The Edible Forest.”

 It would be filled with Christmas trees. . .every single one edible.
-If I structured this properly, my guest could nibble on everything from healthy options to the sweetest of sweet treats.
+If I structured this properly, my guests could nibble on everything from healthy options to the sweetest of sweet treats.

 First, I began with several tree foams in a variety of sizes.
 I purchased them from Hobby Lobby and covered them in plastic wrap.
 (I didn’t want any of the foods to touch them.)
 Next, to decide what to put on them.